fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Ligature data will be followed by several strings each containing the name of a ligature component glyph.

-.. method:: glyph.importOutlines(filename, [flags])
+.. method:: glyph.importOutlines(filename, [KEYWORD])

    Uses the file's extension to determine behavior.
 Imports outline descriptions (eps, svg, glif files) into the forground layer.
 Imports image descriptions (bmp, png, xbm, etc.) into the background layer.
-Optionally, flags can be used to control PostScript import, it'll be ignored for other file types.
-   Flags is a tuple of the following strings
+The following optional keywords modify the import process for various formats:

+   .. object:: scale (boolean, default=True)

+      Scale imported images and SVGs to ascender height

+   .. object:: simplify (boolean, default=True)

+      Run simplify on the output of stroked paths

-   .. object:: toobigwarn
+   .. object:: accuracy (float, default=0.25)

-      Supress warning window about too big stroke width
+      The minimum accuracy (in em-units) of stroked paths.

-   .. object:: removeoverlap
+   .. object:: default_joinlimit (float, default=-1)

-      When FontForge detects that an expanded stroke will self-intersect, then setting this flag will cause it to try to make things nice by removing the intersections
+      Override the format's default miterlimit for stroked paths, which is 10.0 for PostScript and 4.0 for SVG.
+(Value -1 means "inherit" those defaults.)

-   .. object:: handle_eraser
+   .. object:: handle_eraser (boolean, default=False)

       Certain programs use pens with white ink as erasers.
-When this flag is set, FontForge will attempt to simulate that.
+When this flag is set FontForge will attempt to simulate that.

-   .. object:: correctdir
+   .. object:: correctdir (boolean, default=False)

+      Run "Correct direction" on (some) PostScript paths

+   .. object:: usesystem (boolean, default=False)

+      Ignore the above keyword settings and use the values set by the user in the Import options dialog.

+   .. object:: asksystem (boolean, default=False)

+      If the UI is present show the Import options dialog to the user and use the chosen values (does nothing otherwise).

+   Note: The old PostScript correctdir/handle_eraser flag tuple is still supported but is not compatible with the other keywords.

 .. method:: glyph.intersect()